anasreyahi/cheatsheet/README.md

 This template provides a three-column layout suitable for a formula sheet, reference page, or cheatsheet.
-It is designed to integrate with the [paper](https://github.com:jasedit/papers_base) system, which extends the MultiMarkdown LaTeX support to more easily encapsulate LaTeX templates.
+It is designed to integrate with [scriptorium](https://github.com:jasedit/scriptorium) system, which extends the MultiMarkdown LaTeX support to more easily encapsulate LaTeX templates.

 # Usage